Bluff body drag manipulation using pulsed jets and Coanda effect: Concluding remarks

 \section{Concluding remarks}

-In the present study, we investigate the effects of periodic forcing on the wake and drag of a simplified blunt vehicle.
-For that, pulsed jets are blown at the trailing-edges of the model and tangentially to the main flow.
-By the measurements of drag, base pressure and velocity fields from particle image velocimetry, the effects of this control technique are analyzed revealing mainly two flow phenomena with distinct time-scales.
+The impact of periodic forcing on the wake and drag of a blunt body is investigated.
+Pulsed jets with variable frequency and amplitude are blown at the rear edges of the model and tangentially to the main flow.
+Complementary drag and pressure measurements as well as velocity fields acquired from particle image velocimetry reveal mainly two flow phenomena with distinct time scales.

-First, when actuation is applied within a range of frequencies close to the natural wake instabilities, drag increases by approximately $10\,\%$ due to an overall decrease of the baseline pressure.
-The convection of the pulsed jet structures amplify the shear-layer cross-stream dynamics by the generation of large-scale eddies.
-The resulted engulfing motions lead to an enhancement of the flow entering the bubble region, principally shortening the wake length.
-As a result, the intense recirculating flow generates low-pressure zones on the rear surface of the body leading to a raise of its drag.
+First, an overall decrease of baseline pressure occurs when actuation is applied within a range of frequencies close to the natural wake time scales.
+The convection of the pulsed jet structures amplifies the cross-stream dynamics of the shear-layer by the generation of vortical eddies, enhancing the momentum entering the wake and principally shortening the bubble's length.
+As a result, the recirculating flow generates lower rear pressure raising the bluff body drag by about $10\,\%$.

-The increase of the forcing frequency shifts the mixing upstream towards the edges of the model.
-In this region, an accumulation of the circulatory motions issued from the periodic vortices induces a deviation of the initial separated shear-layer, creating what we refer to a \textit{fluidic boat-tailing} effect, in an analogy to the homonym passive control device \citep{Choi14}.
-A conceptual model is proposed to clarify how the free-stream conditions and the jet parameters impact the flow deviation: the main conclusion is that an increase of the forcing amplitude and a decrease of the upstream flow velocity lead to higher vectoring angles, similarly to the jet vectoring effects found in \citet{Smith02}.
-The increase of the deviated flow is then further correlated to a larger base pressure recovery and drag reduction.
+Increasing jet frequency shifts the mixing upstream towards the edges of the model.
+In this region, high-frequency forcing induces a deviation of the separated shear-layer, creating what we refer to a \textit{fluidic boat-tailing} effect decoupled from the absolute wake instabilities \citep{Glezer05}.
+A conceptual scenario is proposed to clarify how the free-stream conditions and jet parameters impact this flow deviation.
+Higher vectoring angles are measured for lower free-stream velocities, in agreement to the jet vectoring effect reported in \citet{Smith02}.
+Moreover, it is shown that shear-layer deviation increases with the jet amplitude up to an optimum jet stroke length, independently of the Reynolds number.
+Our model suggests a connection between the circulation carried by the vortex core and this optimality, in the light of vortex formation scaling and pinch-off \citep{Dabiri09,Gharib98}, and is similarly supported by recent measurements in a forced axisymmetric wake \citep{Oxlade15}.

-It is additionally found that high-frequency actuation reduces the streamwise shear-layer growth and the cross-stream dynamics along the wake, resulting in a lower entrainment of external, high momentum fluid, in the recirculating bubble.
-By coupling the flow deviation and the overall damping of the velocity fluctuations, the bluff body drag is reduced by about $10\,\%$ at a Reynolds number ${Re_{H}}=3.0\times 10^5$.